 Which credit cards are best for travel in Japan?

 Not all travel rewards credit cards are created equal, so it’s important to find the one that can maximize your Japan trip as much as possible.

 Lock in your trip with travel insurance

 When you’re planning a trip to Japan, it’s important to make sure you have the right travel insurance in place.
-We recommend using World Nomads (for an affordable policy) or TravelInsurance.com (to compared multiple policies).
+We recommend using SafetyWing (for an affordable policy) or TravelInsurance.com (to compare multiple policies).

-If something happens while you’re there and you don’t have travel insurance, you could end up with a huge bill to pay and even worse end up missing out on an amazing trip.
+If something happens while you’re there and you don’t have travel insurance, you could have a huge bill to pay and, even worse, miss out on a fantastic trip.

 Travel hacks without a credit card

-When you get back to your home country, you can either load a new currency on them for use in another destination or withdraw the cash from them at an ATM.
+When you return to your home country, you can either load a new currency on them for use in another destination or withdraw the cash from them at an ATM.

 See Related: How to Book a Flight Without a Credit Card